 If you use your garage as a workshop, it can get just as loud or louder than if you had a rock band practicing there.
 For example, a hand drill can reach 98 decibels (dB), a chainsaw 110 dB and a hammer drill 114 dB.
 It’s worth noting that prolonged exposure to sound above 85 dB can start to damage hearing, while noise above 120 dB can cause immediate harm.
 Woodworkers need to wear hearing protection but can also protect those around them through soundproofing.
 In a soundproof workshop, you’ll enjoy the freedom to work when you want, and you won’t have to worry about affecting those around you.
 Here are soundproofing tips specifically for a garage workshop:

-Install vibration isolation blocks: Use rubber isolation blocks to separate tools from their base or cart.
+- Install vibration isolation blocks: Use rubber isolation blocks to separate tools from their base or cart.
 Make sure metal tool stands are bolted down and fastened firmly.
-These steps will reduce vibrational noise.
+These steps will reduce vibration noise.

 Garage Soundproofing Products Available at Soundproof Cow